Policies for current Business student are found here.

-Contact the Graduate Business Office if you need something that you can't find here.
+Contact your Graduate Business Program Office if you need something that you can't find.

 Students are generally expected to attend class sessions.
 Specific attendance requirements may be set by the faculty in the syllabi of individual courses.